Permanent fire prohibition on Teewah Beach

 - All appliances, materials and burnt fuel must be removed from the recreation area on your departure.

-Campfires are permitted in the QPWS provided fire rings at Poverty Point camping area and at nearby Inskip Peninsula Recreation Area unless in accordance with all local directions for that area.
+Campfires are permitted at Poverty Point camping area and at nearby Inskip Peninsula Recreation Area unless in accordance with all local directions for that area.